Workiva/go-hystrimp/README.md

 * *If I cannot use the remote system, should I retry my request?*
    * *How long should I wait before retrying?*

-Hystrimp provides a Go implementation of these ideas.
+Hystrimp provides a Go implementation of these ideas:

 ![Hystrix Flow](flow.png)

 Hystrimp improves upon [hystrix-go](https://github.com/afex/hystrix-go) in the following ways: